Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis serves as a prime example of this interconnectedness.
 The hypothalamus, a region in the brain, communicates with the pituitary gland, which in turn signals the gonads (testes in men, ovaries in women) to produce sex hormones.
 This axis is not merely responsible for reproductive function; its integrity is paramount for cognitive health.
 Dysregulation within the HPG axis, leading to suboptimal levels of testosterone and estrogen, has been consistently linked to cognitive decline.

 Estrogen, for instance, plays a significant role in maintaining synaptic density and neuronal survival in brain regions critical for memory, such as the hippocampus and prefrontal cortex.
 Research indicates that estrogen influences cholinergic neurotransmission, a system vital for learning and memory.
-Declining estrogen levels during and postmenopause can contribute to the cognitive changes many women experience, including difficulties with verbal memory and processing speed.
+Declining estrogen levels during perimenopause and postmenopause can contribute to the cognitive changes many women experience, including difficulties with verbal memory and processing speed.

 Testosterone, similarly, exerts neuroprotective effects.
 It influences neuronal morphology, promotes myelin synthesis, and modulates the activity of various neurotransmitter systems, including dopamine and serotonin, which are crucial for executive function, mood, and motivation.
 Studies have shown that men with lower testosterone levels often exhibit poorer performance on tests of spatial memory and executive function.
 Restoring physiological testosterone levels can lead to improvements in these cognitive domains, suggesting a direct neurotrophic role.